-Response: The state and CMS will be working toward completing and approval of the current year UPL.
+Response: The State and CMS are working toward completing and approval of current year UPL.

 5. Does any governmental provider receive payments that in the aggregate (normal per diem, supplemental, enhanced, other) exceed their reasonable costs of providing services?
 If payments exceed the cost of services, do you recoup the excess and return the Federal share of the excess to CMS on the quarterly expenditure report?